-DO NOT adjust the driver's seat swivel or fore and aft mechanism while the vehicle is moving.
-The seat could move unexpectedly causing loss of control of the vehicle.
+Do not adjust a manually approved driver's seat swivel or fore and after mechanism while the vehicle is moving-the seat could make unexpectedly, possibly causing less of control of the vehicle.

 Arm Rests

 The driver and front passenger seats are equipped with arm rests.